robstoll/atrium/README.md

 ```
 </ex-type-assertions-1>

-You can narrow a type with the `isA` function.
+You can narrow a type with the `toBeA` function.
 On one hand it checks that the subject of the current assertion (`x` in the above example) is actually the expected type
 and on the other hand it turns the subject into this type.
 This way you can make specific assertions which are only possible for the corresponding type